abhie8101/BLOG_WEBSITE/README.md

-Created Blog Website as first project using django: created blog web with HTML+ CSS for frontend ,django for backend and LOVE for coding & learning
+Created Blog Website as first project using.
+Created blog web with HTML+ CSS for frontend ,django for backend and LOVE for coding & learning

 website consist of following modules:
 1.login